 Dual MSN/MPH Degree Programs

 For nurses who are interested in expanding their knowledge of nursing and increasing skills in community and public health, pursuing a dual degree program that combines a Master of Science in Nursing (MSN) and a Master's in Public Health (MPH) degree may be a valuable next step.
-A combined MSN/MPH program includes coursework in advanced practice nursing, as well as curriculum on epidemiology, public health, program management and healthcare policy and politics.
-This specialized training provides nurses with a focused knowledge of public health nursing, preparing them for careers in public health education, nursing, program development and research.
+A combined MSN/MPH program includes coursework in advanced practice nursing, as well as a curriculum on epidemiology, public health, program management, and healthcare policy and politics.
+This specialized training provides nurses with a focused knowledge of public health nursing, preparing them for careers in public health education, nursing, program development, and research.
 Upon graduation, these nurses are prepared to pursue careers such as:

 - Community/Public Health Nurse

 - Healthcare Policy Advocate